Kakamotobi/Learned/React/06-react-state/06-react-state.md

 ```
 #### Reference
 [setState() - React](https://reactjs.org/docs/react-component.html#setstate)
+### State and Rendering
+- When updating state, the new state must be a different value/reference.
+- **For state of value types, React performs a shallow comparison between the previous value and the new value.**
+  - If the new value is the same as the previous value, React will not re-render the component.
+- **For state of reference types, React checks the reference of the previous state and the new state.**
+  - If they share the same reference, React will not re-render the component.
+  - If the state has been modified but the reference stays the same, the state will be updated but the component will not be re-rendered.
+    - The change will be applied to the view if the component eventually re-renders.
+    - Hence, this can cause inconsistencies in view updates.

 ## React Events
 - State most commonly changes in direct response to user-invoked event.